 Keep in mind that all GB standards that are called GB/T are recommended, but not mandatory.
 The ‘T’ comes from the word Tuijian (推荐) which simply means “recommended”.

-I recommend you to check government pages (for example in the US, UK, Australia or New Zealand) that offer much information about regulations when exporting to China.
+I recommend you check government pages (for example in the US, UK, Australia, or New Zealand) that offer much information about regulations when exporting to China.

 The process is similar compared to exports of meat products, I recommend you to read that article if you want to know more about the exporting procedure in detail.